How to make your website GDPR compliant

 2. Understand consent guidelines

-If you plan to send email marketing to anyone who submits your web forms, GDPR requires that you get their explicit consent to do so.
+If you plan to send email marketing or newsletters to anyone who submits your web forms, GDPR requires that you get their explicit consent to do so.
 This means active opt-in from the user through unchecked boxes on web forms.

-Consent must be granular so you need to feature separate check boxes for different types of processing.
+Consent must be granular, so you need to feature separate check boxes for different types of processing.
 For example, if you plan to use the data for post, email or telephone communication, or pass user details onto a third party, then you must feature a separate, unchecked box detailing each data processing purpose.

 GDPR also states that consent must be easily withdrawn if an individual no longer wants to provide their data.
+Include text on your form that details how users can unsubscribe at any time, and ensure there is an obvious unsubscribe link on any subsequent email communication you send.

 3. Keep a record of consent